leejason28/odin-bst/README.md

 # odin-bst

-odin project: bst. implementation of binary search tree. does not handle duplicates
+odin project: bst. implementation of balanced binary search tree. does not handle duplicates